katiemcmillin/functions_practice/README.md

 Name the parameters `num1`, `num2`, and `operation`.

-If if the function is called with the third argument as “add”, it should return the sum of num1 and num2.
+If the function is called with the third argument as “add”, it should return the sum of num1 and num2.

-If if the function is called with the third argument as “sub”, it should return return `num1` minus `num2`.
+If the function is called with the third argument as “sub”, it should return return `num1` minus `num2`.

 Do the same thing for multiplication “mult”, division “div”, and exponent “exp” (where `num2` is the exponent of `num1`).